Joey Wendle Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.04 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.00 team ERA ranks 27th among all MLB pitching staffs.

-- Royals pitchers combine to rank 14th in baseball in home runs given up (66 total, 1.1 per game).
+- The Royals rank 15th in baseball in home runs surrendered (67 total, 1.1 per game).

-- In his most recent appearance on Tuesday against the St. Louis Cardinals, the right-hander threw five scoreless innings while surrendering two hits.
+- The right-hander's most recent appearance was on Saturday against the Colorado Rockies, when he tossed five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.